August 14, 1941

-For Smith, her occasional reluctance to embrace celebrity marked her career almost as much as her inimitable talents.
+Connie Smith’s occasional reluctance to embrace celebrity marks her career almost as much as her inimitable talents.
 After launching her career with a debut #1 single, Smith at times looked upon stardom with ambivalence.
-She didn't focus on scaling the heights of the entertainment industry with the single-minded tenacity shown by some artists of her generation.
-She struggled with the demands of her career, especially leaving her children to travel and perform.
-These internal dilemmas interrupted her momentum but brought depth to her music's emotional content.
+She didn’t focus on scaling the heights of the entertainment industry with the single-minded tenacity shown by some artists of her generation.
+Smith struggled with the demands of professional entertaining, especially leaving her children to travel and perform, but while these internal dilemmas interrupted her momentum, they also brought depth to her music’s emotional content.

 Born Constance June Meador on August 14, 1941, Smith grew up in West Virginia and Ohio in a family of fourteen children.
-Her parents were migrant farm workers, and times were often hard.
-Smith escaped by listening obsessively to the radio, especially the Grand Ole Opry.
-She has cited Kitty Wells and Jean Shepard as favorites, as well as jazz singers Sarah Vaughan and Nancy Wilson.
-Her voice shows both the straightforward spirit of her country idols and the moody inflections culled from jazz artists.
+Her parents were migrant farm workers and times were often hard, so Smith escaped by listening obsessively to the radio, especially the Grand Ole Opry.
+She has cited Kitty Wells and Jean Shepard as favorites, as well as jazz singers Sarah Vaughan and Nancy Wilson, and her voice shows both the straightforward spirit of her country idols and the moody inflections culled from jazz artists.

 In 1965, Smith joined the Grand Ole Opry, where she has remained a fan favorite for decades.
-Smith achieved nineteen Top Ten hits through 1973, establishing herself as a singer of consistent quality and rare emotional impact.
-Smith's material leaned heavily toward standard themes of lost love and heartache, as exemplified by such classic hits as Anderson's "Then and Only Then" and Dallas Frazier's "Ain't Had No Lovin'."
-She also cut darkly personal songs, including "Ribbon of Darkness" and "The Last Letter."
+She achieved nineteen Top Ten hits through 1973, establishing herself as a singer of consistent quality and rare emotional impact.
+Her material leaned heavily toward standard themes of lost love and heartache, as exemplified by such classic hits as Anderson’s “Then and Only Then” and Dallas Frazier’s “Ain’t Had No Lovin’,” but she also cut darkly personal songs, including “Ribbon of Darkness” and “The Last Letter.”

-Despite the impact Smith's work had, she felt the strong pull of family and religion on her heart.
+Despite the impact of her work, Smith felt the strong pull of family and religion on her heart.
 After switching to Columbia Records in 1973, she devoted more energy to religious songs and less time to the road.
 She even specified in her Columbia contract that she be allowed to record one gospel album a year.
-Throughout her career, her concerts have included spiritual showstoppers, such as "How Great Thou Art" and "Peace in the Valley."
+Throughout her career, her concerts have included spiritual showstoppers, such as “How Great Thou Art” and “Peace in the Valley.”